indrabasak/spring-tls-example/README.md

 ![](./img/server.png)

 ### Run Client
-Similarly, run the executable jar from the command to start the client,
+Similarly, run the executable jar from the command to start the client:

 ```
 java -jar client/target/spring-tls-client-1.0.0.jar